The Dental Health Details

 At Tory Hill Dental, our philosophy is that education, compassion, and proven, effective treatment are the mainstays to helping our patients maintain optimum dental health.

-Dr. Miedema prides herself on treating each and every person as she would treat her own family.
-She is always learning new technologies to incorporate into the practice to continually improve patient care.
+Dr. Fenn prides himself on treating each and every person as he would treat his own family.
+He is always learning new technologies to incorporate into the practice to continually improve patient care.

 Here are five little-known facts about dental health for you to advance your learning too!